doronbehar/pistol/README.md

 [`scope.sh`](https://github.com/ranger/ranger/blob/v1.9.2/ranger/data/scope.sh)
 commonly used with them.

-`scope.sh` is written in Bash and it uses several `case` switches to handle every [MIME type](https://en.wikipedia.org/wiki/Media_type) or file extension.
-Bash has a slow startup time and the `case` switches make it hard to configure / maintain.
-Additionally, `scope.sh` invokes the external program `file` to determine the MIME type which makes it even slower.
+`scope.sh` is a Bash script and using `case` switches to handle every [MIME type](https://en.wikipedia.org/wiki/Media_type) or file extension.
+Bash has a slow startup time and the `case` switches make it hard to configure / maintain the script.
+As a plus, `scope.sh` invokes the external program `file` to determine the MIME type which makes it even slower.

-Pistol is written in Go (with 0 dependencies) and it's MIME type detection is internal.
-Moreover, it features native preview support for most types of archive files and for text files along with syntax highlighting while `scope.sh` relies on external programs to do these basic tasks.
+Pistol is a Go (with (almost) 0 dependencies) and it's MIME type detection is internal.
+Moreover, it features native preview support for almost any archive file and for text files along with syntax highlighting while `scope.sh` relies on external programs to do these basic tasks.

 The following table lists Pistol's native previewing support: